Lung cells

 Numerous scientists have found our products and finally succeeded in their specific stem cell application.
 The power of full-length laminins incorporated into various cell systems is well documented in scientific articles and clinical trials.

-Biolaminin 121 can be used as a general attachment protein for most cell types in vitro – in particular for hepatic and neural differentiation and to enhance neurite outgrowth.
+Biolaminin 121 is a full-length human laminin-121 protein that can be used as a general attachment protein for many cell types in vitro.View product -

 3D culture substrate